dadi/docs/api/theapi/endpoints/endpointsCustom.md

 ---
-title: Custom endpoints
+title: Custom Endpoints
 layout: default
 ---

-# Custom Endpoints

-## Overview
+## Introduction

+DADI API custom endpoints give you the ability to modify, enrich and massage your data before it is returned to the user making the request.
+Collection endpoints return raw data in response to requests, custom endpoints give you more control over what you return.

  * [Endpoint specification](#endpoint-specification)

 ### Endpoint Specification

-DADI API custom endpoints give you the ability to modify, enrich, massage your data before it is returned to the user making the request.
-Collection endpoints return raw data in response to requests, custom endpoints give you more control over what you return.

 Endpoint specifications are simply Javascript files stored in your application's `/workspace/endpoints` folder.
 It is important to understand how the folder hierarchy in the endpoints folder affects the behaviour of your API.